 Former chess champion turned Kremlin critic warns against Putin “dictatorship”.

-Putin announced on October 1 that he would head party’s list for elections on December 2, guaranteeing him a place in the Duma – Russia’s lower house of parliament.
+However, Putin announced on October 1 that he would head United Russia’s list for the elections, guaranteeing him a place in the Duma – Russia’s lower house of parliament.

 In his final pitch to voters, Putin urged them to turn out, claiming that a vote for his opponents could return the country to the “humiliation, dependency and disintegration” of the early post-Soviet years.